Parasite: Ending Explained & Every Hidden Symbol ⚠️ Full Spoilers

 🌧️ Iconic Scene: The Night of the Flood

-Why global audiences were shocked: The same rain is a gentle shower at the mansion and a disaster at the semi-basement.
+Why global audiences were shocked: The same storm that merely delays the Parks’ camping trip — cleared away by the next morning into a “blessing in disguise,” as Mrs. Park puts it — destroys everything the Kim family owns.
 Even nature treats people differently depending on their class.
 This felt too direct and too true.

 Why Korean audiences felt it differently: In 2022, a family drowned in a flooded semi-basement during heavy rain in Seoul.
-The movie’s metaphor became a real event.
-When Korean audiences watch this scene now, it carries a different weight entirely.
+Following that tragedy, many journalists and viewers revisited the film’s flood sequence as an uncomfortably accurate reflection of real housing vulnerability in the city.

 🏁 The Ending — Explained